12 best typing software programs to learn to type fast

 How much does a typing program cost?

 A good premium typing program will cost around $30 usually coming with a license for one individual user account.
 If you want more users or a family account expect to spend between $50 and $80.
 Neurodiverse typing software is rare but available and starts from $40.
-There are also many free online typing tutors available but keep in mind that you need to live with ads, fewer features and often flaws in data protection.
+There are also many free typing tutors available online but keep in mind that you need to live with ads, fewer features and often flaws in data protection.

 What is the average typing speed?

-Resources: Wikipedia 1 | Wikipedia 2 | Some Ground Rules | Dyslexic Research Trust
+Resources: Wikipedia 1 | Wikipedia 2 | Some Ground Rules PDF | Dyslexic Research Trust

 Image Credit: RataType Virtual Keyboard